-I know – you might be thinking, wait, isn’t apple cider vinegar a little too strong for skin?
-Shouldn’t I use water instead?
-Raw ACV is actually the perfect thing to mix Aztec clay with – here’s why.
-Unlike filtered ACV, raw ACV has the ‘Mother’ included in it (the cloudy stuff floating around), and it’s amazing for your skin.
-Yes, it is acidic, but when it’s combined with the more alkaline Aztec clay, they basically neutralize each other and create a perfectly pH-balanced clay mask.
+I know, I know, you’re probably thinking that apple cider vinegar is a little too strong for skin.
+Shouldn’t I just use water instead?
+Actually, raw ACV is the perfect thing to mix Aztec clay with, and here’s why: unlike filtered ACV, raw ACV has the ‘Mother’ included in it (the cloudy stuff floating around), and it’s amazing for your skin’s microbiome [source].

 Melaleuca & Clay Acne Mask

-- Combine activated charcoal, clay and probiotic powder in a small bowl.
+- Combine activated charcoal, clay, and probiotic powder in a small bowl.

 - Rinse with cool water and apply moisturizer.